Reem7802/disaster_response_pipeline_project/README.md

 # Libraries used:

-The following python libraries were used in this project. json, plotly, pandas, joblib, re, nltk, flask, sqlalchemy, sys, pickle, sklearn
+The following python libraries were used in this project:

+json, plotly, pandas, joblib, re, nltk, flask, sqlalchemy, sys, pickle, sklearn

 .